Biden admin defends Afghan troop pullout, blames ex-Prez Trump for chaos | Politics

 Biden admin defends Afghan troop pullout, blames ex-Prez Trump for chaos

-Joe Bidens administration has defended its decision to pull American troops out of Afghanistan and blamed former US President Donald Trump for the chaotic withdrawal from the war-torn country.The White House on Thursday released a 12-page document on the conditions that led to US exit from Afghanistan in 2021 and sent related classified documents to various Congressional committees.The report places much of the blame on the previous Trump administration, saying President Biden was severely constrained by former president Trumps decisions.The Trump administration had negotiated a withdrawal agreement with the Taliban that Biden pledged to honour.

-Joe Biden's administration has defended its decision to pull American troops out of Afghanistan and blamed former US President Donald Trump for the chaotic withdrawal from the war-torn country.
+Joe Biden's administration has defended its decision to pull American troops out of Afghanistan and blamed the former US President Donald Trump for creating conditions that ''severely constrained'' his successor and led to the chaotic withdrawal from the war-torn country in 2021.

 The White House on Thursday released a 12-page document on the conditions that led to US' exit from Afghanistan in 2021 and sent related classified documents to various Congressional committees.